BHEEEET/sbpf-dbg/README.md

 ### Program Input
 sBPF programs require input parameters to be serialized into a specific byte array format.
 This array is then passed to the program’s entrypoint, where the program is responsible for deserializing it on-chain.

-Use the [sbpf-debugger-input](crates/debugger-input/) package to generate serialized input for your program, if input is required.
+Use the [sbpf-debugger-input](crates/debugger-input/) crate to generate serialized input for your program, if input is required.

 ### Command Line Options
 - `-f, --file <FILE>`: Path to the assembly file (.s)